 One of the oldest inner courts in Amsterdam, the beguinage (convent) is a very special place where silence is required (if you really have to talk, whisper!).
 The Begijnhof is located in the heart of the city, just off the hustle and bustle of the Kalverstraat (main shopping street).
 Once you enter the inner court, you will be struck by the beauty and tranquility of this place.
 The Begijnhof is arguably one of the best photo spots in Amsterdam but please respect the silence.

 Read about things to do in Amsterdam

 One of my favourite neighbourhoods in Amsterdam, the Jordaan boasts a multitude of interesting shops, art galleries, markets, restaurants and national monuments, amongst which the Anne Frank House.
 There are some gorgeous views from the bridge at the Bloemgracht/Prinsengracht intersection.
 Another picturesque location is the Jordaan is where the three ring canals (Heren-, Keizers- and Prinsengracht) meet the Brouwersgracht.

-In the adjacent Nine Streets neighbourhood, stand on the Berenstraat bridge that crosses the Prinsengracht (canal) for a lovely view of the canal and the Westerkerk (Western church) which has Amsterdam’s highest church tower – is the church tower leaning?
+The Nine Streets neighbourhood straddles the Herengracht, Keizersgracht and Prinsengracht canals.
+In the Nine Streets neighbourhood, stand on the Berenstraat bridge that crosses the Prinsengracht (canal) for a lovely view of the canal and the Westerkerk (Western church) which has Amsterdam’s highest church tower – is the church tower leaning?
 The tower is topped by the crown of Maximilian I of Hapsburg, the Holy Roman Emperor in the 16th century.

 6. Seven Bridges, Reguliersgracht